5 Risks Manufactured Home Community Owners Might Miss

 A recent article by U.S. News indicates that investing in manufactured home communities has become a popular choice for good reasons.

-In order to protect their investments, manufactured home community owners should be aware of the liability risks involved in renting out a piece of property and take the necessary steps to prevent them or at least minimize their potential negative effects.
+To protect their investments, manufactured home community owners should be aware of the liability risks involved in renting out a piece of property and take the necessary steps to prevent them or minimize their potential negative effects.

 Here are the five most common risks faced by manufactured home communities.